You must ensure your thesis is prepared in accordance with VU's thesis guidelines before you can submit your thesis for examination.

-If you complete your thesis 12 months (or equivalent part time) before your candidature due date you must submit an application for early submission to the Office for Researcher Training, Quality and Integrity.
+If you complete your thesis 12 months (or equivalent part time) before your candidature due date you must submit an application for early submission to the Graduate Research School.

 Your application should contain: